-Preaching Notes – Feast of the Exaltation of the Cross (14 September 2025)
+Preaching Notes – Feast of Christ the King (23 November 2025)

 When select high feasts land on a Sunday, we celebrate the feast as we do today – September 14 -with the Feast of the Exultation